csw48/AI-Autonomous-Knowledge-Workflow-Platform/backend/README.md

 # Backend Overview

 This FastAPI service is the foundation for the AI Autonomous Knowledge & Workflow Platform.
-Future milestones will extend it with RAG, agent tooling, MCP-like integrations, and voice support.
+It already exposes basic chat, document ingestion, search, and RAG endpoints; future milestones will extend it with agent tooling, MCP-like integrations, and voice support.

 ## Project Structure